-Article No. Article Requirement Assessment Compliance Category safety-related functions, comes into question.
-A formal Technical Operability Evaluation (TOE) provides a substantiated engineering verification that an SSC is capable of fulfilling its minimum credited safety function(s) or a determination that an SSC is not capable of fulfilling its minimum credited safety function(s).
+Article No. Clause Requirement Assessment Compliance Category A formal Technical Operability Evaluation (TOE) provides a substantiated engineering verification that an SSC is capable of fulfilling its minimum credited safety function(s) or a determination that an SSC is not capable of fulfilling its minimum credited safety function(s).
 A TOE determination may be used to provide a basis for continued operation of a reactor unit, but the primary objective of performing a TOE is to verify operability of the SSC.
 7.4 TOE Owner 7.4.1 Responsible for evaluation of a specific TOE including recommendations for TOE corrective and compensatory actions and follow-up activities, including reporting, tracking and TOE closure.
 As part of the responsibility for tracking the TOE, the TOE Owner must ensure that any conditions that could change in the future, and potentially invalidate the TOE disposition, are clearly identified.
 This concern regarding changing conditions is especially applicable to safety analysis assumptions."
 4.15.
 The operating organization shall not intentionally exceed the operational limits and conditions.
-Where circumstances necessitate plant operation outside the operational limits and conditions, clear formal instructions for such operations shall be developed, on the basis of safety analysis, if applicable.
-These instructions shall include instructions for returning the plant to normal operation within the operational limits and conditions.
-The instructions shall also include specification of the arrangements for approval by the operating organization and the regulatory body, as appropriate, of the changed operational limits and conditions, prior to operation Introduction to BP- OPP-0002 Operating Policies and Principles- Bruce A states the following: "The Operating Policies and Principles are defined to clearly outline operating boundaries within which the station may be operated safely.
-Within these boundaries, detailed operating procedures are written for clearly defined operating requirements.
+Where circumstances necessitate plant operation outside the operational limits and conditions, clear formal instructions for such operations shall be developed, on the basis of safety analysis, if See related articles for Requirement 6: Operational limits and conditions above.
+Introduction to BP-OPP-00001 Operating Policies and Principles- Bruce B states the following: С applicable.
+These instructions shall include instructions for returning the plant to normal operation within the operational limits and The Operating Policies and Principles are defined to clearly outline operating boundaries within which the station may be operated safely.
+Within these boundaries, detailed operating

+Article No. Clause Requirement Assessment Compliance Category conditions.
+The instructions shall also include specification of the arrangements for approval by the operating organization and the regulatory body, as appropriate, of the changed operational limits and conditions, prior to operation under these changed operational limits and conditions. procedures are written for clearly defined operating requirements.
 Procedures are also written for abnormal or emergency conditions which may be accurately defined.
 As operating experience accumulates, it may be necessary to revise these detailed procedures to improve the quality, simplicity, and efficiency of station operation.
 Revision of the detailed procedures may be carried out quickly within the boundaries established in the Operating Policies and Principles.
 Unexpected situations may also be handled, again within the defined boundaries, so as to minimize adverse effects.
 The Operating Policies and Principles also identify and differentiate between actions where discretion may be applied and where jurisdictional authorization is required.
-They thus act as an interface between: -The Senior Operations Authority and the CNSC, -The Senior Operations Authority and the CONSC, -The Shift Manager and the Control Room Shift Supervisor, -The Shift Manager and the Control Room Shift Supervisor.
+They thus act as an interface between: - The Senior Operations Authority and the CNSC, - The Senior Operations Authority and the Shift Manager, - The Senior Operations Authority and the Control Room Shift Supervisor, - The Shift Manager and the Control Room Shift Supervisor.
 Under no circumstances will the Operating Policies and Principles be intentionally violated.
-If conditions are found to exist which contravene Operating Policies and Principles, the affected system shall be placed in the normal configuration or in another safe configuration, or the unit shall be put in a safe state following procedures and practices approved by the Senior C
+If conditions are found to exist which contravene Operating Policies and Principles, the affected system shall be placed in the normal configuration or in another safe configuration, or the unit shall be put in a safe state following procedures and practices approved by the